forsam-education/cerberus/README.md

 This project is in a very early work in progress stage.

+## Dependencies

+Cerberus depends on some services to store both it's temporary and persistent state.

+The persistent state is stored in a MySQL 5.7 database, therefor you must have one available and set it properly in the configuration file.

+For the temporary state storage (and sharing it between the different instances of Cerberus running in your stack), it uses a Redis server in it's fifth version.

 ## Quality assurance

 To fix the basics of code format, you can run `go fmt ./...`.